 They have three kinds that need to be sewn and two all for wovens.
 One does not need to be sewn, but it is for wovens.
 There’s only one, the Soft Stretch*, that is lightweight and for knits.

 I decided to use 5 different knits and test out three different ways of hemming to see which one I liked the best.
 There’s a roundup of pros of cons of each method at the end of the post.
-Here’s some tips for sewing knit fabric.
+Here’s some tips for sewing knit fabric or you can sew knit fabric with a sewing machine.

 Fabrics Used in This Post: